vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vro-ts.md

 ### Catalog Items Custom Forms

-The catalog items in the {{ products.vra_9_short_name }} Service Broker consists of different type of content sources - Blueprint, Extensibility Actions, Pipelines, Workflows and AWS CloudFormation Template.
+The catalog items in the {{ products.vro_short_name }} Service Broker consists of different type of content sources - Blueprint, Extensibility Actions, Pipelines, Workflows and AWS CloudFormation Template.
 As with the 8.12 release, the catalog items custom forms can be versioned.
 For all types, the same concepts replies - *only current versions for custom forms are de-serializing/serializing.*

 Blueprint type catalog items have different versions that corelate to the released versions of the Blueprints.
 Only the current version of the latest blueprint version is targeted.